sleeuwen/dotnet-json/README.md

 **Options:**
 - _-o|--output file_ Write the result to a custom output file instead of using the input file
+- _-e|--existing_ Only set the value if the key already exists in the json file, otherwise do nothing

 ### remove